adamnagel/adamnagel.github.io/wisdom.md

 Deep in the unconscious is a pervasive need for a logical universe that makes sense.
 But the real universe is always one step beyond logic. -- _Dune_, Frank Herbert

 "Give as few orders as possible," his father had told him... once... long ago.
 "Once you've given orders on a subject, you must always give orders on that subject." -- _Dune_, Frank Herbert

+"Any meeting with more than 2 participants is a performance."
+-- I don't recall who said this, but it is definitely true.